All Episodes

 Why was this guy doing it?

-Now, uh Nafong is a white guy, and he was running for election, and he needed the black vote.
+Now, Nafong is a white guy, and he was running for election, and he needed the black vote.

-Uh he's running for re-election.
+He's running for re-election.

-I think that he should be facing uh firing from uh his job, and I believe that the uh defense uh lawyers uh for the uh Duke Lacrosse players ought to bring some kind of civil suit against the guy for a whole lot of money, and maybe he'll wind up in debtor's prison.
+And I believe that the defense lawyers for the Duke lacrosse players ought to bring some kind of civil suit against the guy for a whole lot of money.

 Well, how much rights do they have?